Transparency Statement 2020

 All personnel undergo regular appraisals dealing with past performance, future development and training needs as aligned to the relevant competency framework.
 Audit staff receive performance appraisals at the end of each significant assignment, which includes the assessment of the achievement of audit quality, and this is fed into their six-monthly appraisals.

 The firm adheres to the requirements of the ICAEW for continuing professional development (CPD).
-Responsibility for providing full support for the development needs of individuals lies with the board.
+Responsibility for providing full support for the development needs of individuals lies with the leadership team.

 The training programme is informed by new technical developments, the identification of training needs through appraisals, the firm’s quality control system and a review of CPD records maintained by staff.